If you are unsure how to improve CTR, you are in the right place!

 In order to do that, you have to optimize your images.

 Make sure you optimize your file names.
-Having a descriptive name for each image makes it easier to find and identify, as well as delivers more information for search engines to index.
+Having a descriptive name for each image makes it easier to find and identify and delivers more information for search engines to index.

 If your webpage isn’t optimized for speed, users will be more likely to quickly click away from your site, negatively impacting your organic click-through rate.

-Many website owners are unaware of how important it is to make sure your website loads fast.
+Many website owners are unaware of how important it is to ensure your website loads fast.

-A recent study revealed that "consumers expect websites to load in less than 2 seconds."
-This means that the faster your site loads, the more conversions you are likely to get.
+A study on customer expectations on website loading times revealed that "consumers expect websites to load in less than 2 seconds."
+This means that the faster your site loads, the more conversions you will likely get.

-The goal of this part of the post is to help you understand how to improve click-through rate (CTR) in your AdWords campaigns.
+This part of the post aims to help you understand how to improve the click-through rate (CTR) in your AdWords campaigns.

-We will provide you with some useful tips and strategies to keep in mind, so that you can improve your overall CTR.
+We will provide you with useful tips and strategies to keep in mind to improve your overall CTR.

 They help consumers get more information about the product or service you are offering without having to click on the search result page.